DrChainsaw/ONNXNaiveNASflux.jl/README.md

 # Load model as a CompGraph
 graph = load("model.onnx", inputshapes...)
 ```
 Input shapes can be omitted in which case an attempt to infer the shapes will be made.
-If supplied, one tuple with size as the dimensions of the corresponding input array (including batch dimension) is expected.
+If supplied, one tuple with size as the dimensions of the corresponding input the Julia model (including batch dimension) is expected.
+For example, if `model` expects an array of size `(s1, s2, s3)` then `(s1, s2, s3)` shall be given as `inputshapes` to both `save` and `load`.

 Elements of input shape tuples can have one of the following types:
 * `Integer`: The size of the corresponding dimension